Please note that the application deadline for the 2021 Director's Internship program has passed.

 - Salutation: If you’d like to use a salutation, you can address your Statement to the organization or to some variation of “IOP Director’s Internship Selection Committee.”

-REFERENCES: In one PDF document, you will need to provide the name, title (if applicable), email and phone number(s) of TWO references.
+REFERENCES: In one PDF document, you will need to provide the following for TWO references: name, title (if applicable), email, phone number(s), and one to two sentences about how you know the reference.
+You can find a template here.
 A reference can be anyone you choose - a professor, a coach, a tutor, a boss, etc. Depending on your class year, you may decide to choose someone from your time in high school.
 Your reference should be able to speak in detail about the positive skills and traits you possess.
 Please inform your reference that they may be contacted by the Director’s Internship selection committee and/or the host organization during the course of the selection process.

 ADDITIONAL MATERIALS: After the IOP application closes on Sunday, February 7 at 11:59pm ET, some host organizations may request that finalists submit a letter of recommendation, writing sample, or other materials directly to their office.
 Please review the internship descriptions for the positions to which you are applying to confirm whether additional application materials are required of you AFTER the application deadline.
 NOTE: You DO NOT need to submit these additional application materials to the IOP application on CARAT.